AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ## Housing

-Ther are many nice 3D print housings for the ESP32-CAM available at Thingiverse.
+There are many nice 3D print housings for the ESP32-CAM available at Thingiverse.
 Example: https://www.thingiverse.com/thing:3652452

 # Updates
 - Version 0.1, 23.03.2021: Initial version.